juanma-wp/wpcom-rest-api-docs/7-using-the-rest-api-from-js-and-the-browser-cors.md

+# Using the REST API from JS and the Browser

 The [REST API](https://developer.wordpress.com/docs/api/) can be used directly from the browser using Javascript.
 If you whitelist the domains you want to use for your application, we will send the correct [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) headers.
 Both authenticated and unauthenticated calls are supported.
 To make authenticated requests follow the [implicit section of the OAuth documentation](https://developer.wordpress.com/docs/oauth2/) to get a user token.

 All examples use plain JavaScript with the Fetch API.